MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/mobilefirst-server-using-scripts/index.md

 ---
 layout: tutorial
-title: Setting Up the MobileFirst Server on IBM Containers by using Scripts
+title: Setting Up the MobileFirst Server on IBM Containers using Scripts
 relevantTo: [ios,android,windows,javascript]
-weight: 7
+weight: 2
 ---

 ## Overview
-This tutorial demonstrates how to take a locally developed IBM MobileFirst Foundation project and run it on Bluemix.
-To achieve this result, you go through the following steps: set up your host computer with the required tools (Cloud Foundry CLI, Docker, and IBM Containers Extension (cf ic) Plug-in), set up your Bluemix environment, build a MobileFirst Foundation Server image and push it to the Bluemix repository.
-Finally, you run the image on IBM Containers as a single Container or a Container group, and update it with the MobileFirst project application and adapter.
+Follow the instructions below to configure a MobileFirst Server instance as well as MobileFirst Analytics instance on IBM Bluemix.
+To achieve this you will go through the following steps:

+* Setup your host computer with the required tools (Cloud Foundry CLI, Docker, and IBM Containers Extension (cf ic) Plug-in)
+* Setup your Bluemix environment
+* Build a MobileFirst Server image and push it to the Bluemix repository.

+Finally, you will run the image on IBM Containers as a single Container or a Container group, and register your applications as well as deploy your adapters.

+> **Notes:**
+>
-**Note:** Windows OS is currently not supported.
+> * Windows OS is currently not supported.

-**Note:** The MobileFirst Server Configuration Tools cannot be used for deployments to IBM Containers.
+> * The MobileFirst Server Configuration tools cannot be used for deployments to IBM Containers.

-**Prerequisite:** Make sure to read the [IBM MobileFirst Foundation on IBM Containers](../) tutorial.

 #### Jump to: